Lamer87/Space_Engineers_DLC_unlocker/README.md

   <br>

-  - An alternative to this tool is [CreamInstaller](https://github.com/CyberSys/CreamInstaller), compatible with a lot of games.
+  - An alternative to this tool is [CreamInstaller](https://github.com/CyberSys/CreamInstaller) ([download page](https://github.com/pointfeev/CreamInstaller)), compatible with a lot of games.
     - Github download page is down, see [here](https://www.reddit.com/r/Creaminstaller/) for updates and download.

   <br>